Kid Colt: Publication history

 Kid Colt starred in the comic book series Kid Colt Outlaw, as well as in several other titles.
 He is the longest-running cowboy star in American comic-book publishing, featured in stories for a 31-year stretch from 1948 to 1979, though from 1966 most of the published stories were reprints.

 Kid Colt appeared in numerous series through that decade, including All Western Winners, Wild Western, Two-Gun Western, and Gunsmoke Western.
 Each issue of The Mighty Marvel Western featured three Old West heroes: the Rawhide Kid and the Two-Gun Kid in all issues, and Kid Colt in all issues except #25-42 (July 1973 - Oct.
 1975), in which Matt Slade, from the 1956 series Matt Slade, Gunfighter, published by Marvel forerunner Atlas Comics, was substituted.
 Virtually all Kid Colt stories were drawn by the character's longtime artist, Jack Keller.
 The series ended with #229 (April 1979), making it the longest-running Western comic book.

 Kid Colt additionally headlined the three-issue Giant-Size Kid Colt (Jan.
 1975-July 1975), which consisted entirely of reprints except for one new story in each of the latter two issues.

 The character has appeared sporadically in Marvel universe superhero titles, usually in stories involving time travel between the current era and Western times.
 These have included The Avengers #141-43 (1975), The Fantastic Four vol. 3 #33-34 (2000) and The Black Panther vol. 3 #46-47 (2002).

 It was not until 2000, with the miniseries Blaze of Glory, by writer John Ostrander and artist Leonardo Manco, that a Western series again featured Kid Colt.
 The gritty miniseries — which featured different-looking versions of Marvel Western characters and retconned that the naively clean-cut Marvel Western stories of years past were merely dime novel fictions of their actual lives — killed off Kid Colt in the series' conclusion (#4, March 2000).
-An older version of Kid Colt appears in 'Skaar: King Of The Savage Land, having faked his death and subsequently time-traveling.
+An older version of Kid Colt appears in Skaar: King Of The Savage Land, having faked his death and subsequently time-traveling.

 Marvel reintroduced Kid Colt as teenager in a 2009 "one-shot" comic ("Kill the Kid") written by Tom Defalco and illustrated by Rick Burchett (originally published in digital format).
 The book, narrated by a self-proclaimed drifter named Everett Hawkmore who partners with the Kid, retells a somewhat modified origin story.

 The character also appears in 2010's Rawhide Kid: The Sensational Seven.

 Fictional character biography

 Kid Colt (Western hero)

 Kid Colt (real name: Blaine Colt, but see below) is an American Old West cowboy who was wrongly accused of murder (he killed his father's murderer in a fair gun battle) and became a fugitive from the law, along the way engaging in heroic good acts in an effort to restore his reputation.
+He fought many villains such as the Robin Hood Raider.